tanim-iqbal/Note-Taker/README.md

 # Note-Taker
-A simple note taking app that allows you to add and delete notes as needed through a mobile app.
+A simple note taking app that allows you to add and delete notes as needed through a web app.

 # Snap Shot